seontechnologies/seon-android-sdk-public/README.md

 # Changelog
+## 6.8.4
+- Introduced several optimizations to reduce the SDK size.
+- Introduced performance improvements.
+- Internal changes and improvements for upcoming features.
 ## 6.8.3
 - Introducing a new value for `suspicious_flags` named `possible_cloud_device` possibly detecting devices running in a cloud environment.
 Please see the [suspicious_flags](https://github.com/seontechnologies/seon-android-sdk-public#possible-suspicious_flags-values) section for more detail.
 ## 6.8.2